Scaling Human-Centered Design

 Strategic Impact

-Introduced a structured, repeatable approach to assessing HCD practices
+Introduced a repeatable approach for assessing human-centered design practices across teams

-Created a foundation for continued investment in design maturity and capability
+Established a foundation for continued improvement in design maturity and team practices

 Key Takeaways

-Simplicity and clarity drive adoption more than process depth
+Simplicity and clarity drive adoption more effectively than process complexity

 What I’d Do Differently

-Engage leadership earlier and more deeply across design and business partners
+Engage leadership earlier and more consistently across design, product, and business teams

-Start with teams open to change to demonstrate quick wins
+Begin with teams more open to change in order to demonstrate early momentum

-Further simplify and tailor the HCD framework for easier adoption
+Further simplify and adapt the HCD framework to better reflect how teams actually work

 Because ultimately:

-Progress depends less on defining the right process and more on driving alignment, adoption, and sustained behavior change
+“Long-term progress depends less on defining the “right” process and more on creating alignment, encouraging adoption, and reinforcing sustainable behavior change”

 Want to learn more?
 Get in touch